-'Yankee Go Home' Says Maduro, As Political Crisis Takes Hold In Venezuela
+'Yankee Go Home,' Says Maduro, As Political Crisis Takes Hold In Venezuela

-Venezuelans woke up Thursday morning with two men both claiming to be their nation's rightful leader: sitting President Nicolás Maduro and upstart opposition leader Juan Guaidó, head of Venezuela's National Assembly.
+Venezuelans woke up Thursday morning with two men claiming to be their nation's rightful leader: sitting President Nicolás Maduro and upstart opposition leader Juan Guaidó, head of Venezuela's National Assembly.

 The day before, Guaidó took the oath of office in front of massive crowds that filled the streets of Caracas and declared himself interim president, pledging to hold general elections.
 The U.S. immediately declared its support for Guaidó and has called on other nations to recognize him as the country's leader.